How much does pregnancy counseling and adoption planning cost for birth parents?

 Is open adoption confusing for the child?

 Secrets are confusing and unhealthy for children.
 Open adoption removes the mystery and allows the child’s questions to be answered openly and honestly.
 With the love and support of their birth and adoptive families, children develop high self-esteem and a healthy sense of identity.
+When you choose an adoptive family with us, you can rest knowing that the child will be raised to know they are adopted and by parents who honor you for your sacrifice and the love you have for your child.

 Will you tell my family or friends I’m pregnant?